 According to Columbia University policy governing student research, a CU IRB approval is required if the practicum constitutes human subjects research.
 It is not always clear whether a project constitutes human subjects research.
 There are several avenues to obtaining human subjects research clearance.

-- If it is human subjects research being conducted under an existing CU protocol, the student may meet compliance by being added to the existing IRB protocol;
+- If human subjects research is being conducted with a faculty member affiliated with CU under an existing CU protocol, the student can be added to the existing IRB protocol;

-In summary, the EPI Nonglobal student practicum requires that the practicum:
+In summary, the Epidemiology practicum for all students except those in the Global Health Certificate requires that the practicum:

 - Have an approved SOW with human subjects clearance prior to beginning practicum activities

-- Include activities that address four EPI core competencies (2 in each category) as defined by the Association of Schools of Public Health
+- Include activities that address four Epidemiology core competencies (2 in each category) as defined by the Association of Schools of Public Health

 - Be conducted in a public health setting (not working from home or apartment)